bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ## Inviting new Workspace members with SAML SSO

-Once SAML SSO is set up on an Org, you can invite new members to your Workspace using SAML SSO.
+Once SAML SSO is set up on a Workspace, you can invite new members to your Workspace using SAML SSO.

 Before you start: